 - Creating custom fields for your contact records

-This is often a tedious, time consuming process.
-The good news is it only needs to be done once to build the foundation for future marketing activity.
+This can be a tedious, time-consuming process.
+The good news is it only needs to be done once and is the foundation for future marketing activity.

 3. Import data